alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 - WinDbgCs https://github.com/southpolenator/WinDbgCs
 This is an interesting option to execute C# scripts inside WinDbg and automate some analysis.

-HOWTO: Debugging .NET with WinDbg https://docs.google.com/document/d/1yMQ8NAQZEBtsfVp7AsFLSA_MkIKlYNuSowG72_nU0ek
+I find [the "Debugging .NET with WinDbg"](https://docs.google.com/document/d/1yMQ8NAQZEBtsfVp7AsFLSA_MkIKlYNuSowG72_nU0ek) document by [Sebastian Solnica](https://twitter.com/lowleveldesign) concise and good as an intro and a reference book.

 ## Performance optimizations

 To be fair, the feature and algorithm were implemented by another developer.
-My interest in this case lies in the field of performance optimizations.
+My interest in this case lies mostly in the performance optimizations.

 You can find [the algorithm code in this gist](https://gist.github.com/alexandrnikitin/e4176d6b472b39155a7e0e5d68264e65)